AlexVery/Doxa-Divine-Quest/README.md

 </div>

 In labyrinth mode the goal is to reach the exit after collecting all 3 keys.
 The keys can be found in the chests, which don't require unlocking.
 In the 2D mode players must move from the top right of the maze to the bottom left.
-In 3D mode there is an arrow indicating the direction players must follow to find the nearest chest and then the exit, along with a text specifying the distance between the main character and the chest/exit.
+In 3D mode there is an arrow indicating the direction players must follow to find the nearest chest and then the exit.
+A text specifying the distance between the main character and the chest/exit is also included.
 In labyrinth mode there are 3 difficulty levels:
 - Easy: just a normal and relatively small labyrinth
 - Normal: flying monsters spawn for each chest the players open (doesn't happen in 3D), while the maze is larger